 In conclusion - tpt is a distinctive leader and respected participant in an industry known for courageous visual communications to the public at large - in our region and nationally.
-To allow this energetic expression for this particular organization in a diverse location makes sense where the neighborhood of artists, creative writers, graphic designers, media producers, and imaginative souls.
-The tpt space will invite convening, interaction, collaboration, and be a center of culture and community for decades to come.
+We believe that approving this energetic expression for this particular organization in a diverse location makes sense in a neighborhood of artists, creative writers, graphic designers, media producers, and imaginative souls.
+The tpt space will invite convening, interaction, collaboration, and be an epicenter of culture and community for decades to come.